nikita-moor/dictionaries/_posts/2019-08-23-Latin_English_dictionaries.md

 ### [Simpson1959][3] v1.0

-Simple and nice dictionary for Latin students.
-It is wonderful that one guy was able to transcribe full dictionary, amazing!
+Simple and nice dictionary for learners of Latin courses.
+It was completely transcribed by one person, amazing!

 ### [Lewis1890][1] v1.0